ghost1372/HandyControls/README.md

 </Application>
 ```

-`In older versions of 2.5, you should write like this`
+`In older versions of 2.5.1, you should add this code`

 ```XML
 <Application.Resources>